scalikejdbc/scalikejdbc.github.io/source/documentation/one-to-x.html.md

 ### About Entity Equality
 <hr/>

-In most cases, you will use case classes for entities.
-And basically it works fine.
-However, as you know, Scala (under 2.11) has 22 limitation and you cannot create a case class with more thatn 22 parameters.
-If your table has more than 22 columns, you need to create a normal class like this:
+Typically, entities are represented using case classes.
+However, Scala versions below 2.11 limit case classes to 22 parameters.
+If your table has more than 22 columns, you'll need to use a normal class:

 ```scala
 class HugeTable(